gahlm/overnitemalekit/README.md

 ## Troubleshooting

+#### Custom post types not showing up in menu editor

+1. Check your arguments and make sure that `show_in_nav_menus` is set to true.
+2. Go to the Appearance -> Menus page and at the very top, click on Screen Options.
+In the panel that opens, make sure that your custom post types are checked.

 #### Gulp Error: "forget to signal async completion"

 If you're seeing error without editing the `gulpfile`, this is easily resolved by copying the `.env.txt` file to a `.env` file.
 The `browserSync` task is expecting a port variable from the `.env` file and without one the process hangs and throws the error expecting a completion.